Crypto-TII/FANNG-MPC/README.md

 Old versions of `SCALE-MAMBA`, 1.14 and below, cannot handle opening vectors above approx 100K items.
 Hence, we have included a connection pool and 2 new instructions, that act like the old `POpen_Start` and `POpen_Stop`.
 **We call them `POpen_Start_Batched` and `POpen_Stop_Batched`** .

-You can Learn more about how to work with huge vectors `POpen_Start` and `POpen_Stop` workaround [here](MD-Files/open-huge-vectors-workaround.md).
+You can learn more about how to work with huge vectors `POpen_Start` and `POpen_Stop` workaround [here](MD-Files/open-huge-vectors-workaround.md).

+### __Streamlined Memory Management__
+Ever noticed your `SCALE-MAMBA` programs gobbling up more memory than they should?
+Well, in versions 1.14 and below, this is a common hiccup.
+The culprit?
+Misjudged register sizes.
+To fix this, we modify the [compile-mamba.py](compile-mamba.py) script to correct overblown register allocations.

+You can learn more about the modification we made to [compile-mamba.py](compile-mamba.py) [here](MD-Files/streamlined-memory-management.md).

-#### __Parallel Truncation (Vectorized)__
+### __Parallel Truncation (Vectorized)__
 Adding a connection pool has also allowed us to implement a vectorized version of the truncation method.
 One of the biggest bottlenecks in ML implementations.
 This accelerates compilation and execution times in a way that was simply not possible before.
 You can find the new truncation methods in the [AdvInteger.py](Compiler/AdvInteger.py) library.
 The method call is the following:

 * `TruncPr_parallel(a, k, m, kappa=40)`: work in the same as legacy `TruncPR` except that `a` is a vectorized `sint`.
 * ` TruncPr_exp_parallel(a, k, m, exp_r_dprime, exp_r_prime, kappa=40)`: Slightly optimized version of the method above.
 In case you have several invocations of the parallel truncation, you can use this method and send the expansion vectors for r_dprime and r_prime.
 Note that `TruncPr_parallel` recalculates these values at every call.

+**NOTE:** If you want to to learn how to mix vectorized truncations with comparisons, let's say, for ReLUs..
+You can check out our [relu_lib](MD-Files/relu-lib.md) documentation.
+These vectorizations are specially helpful when compilation optimizations are not possible.

 ### __Mixed Circuit for ReLUs__
 You can implement comparison methods using mixed circuits (arithmetic and boolean).
 In our case, we have implemented the constant round mechanisms (FT Setups) from [Through the Looking GLass](https://eprint.iacr.org/2022/202).

 #### __64 bit circuits for ReLUs__
-As part of the support for mixed circuit ReLUs, we now include new 64 bit circuits for comparisons, inspired by [Rabbit](https://eprint.iacr.org/2021/119) and [Through the Looking Glass](https://eprint.iacr.org/2022/202).
+As part of the support for mixed circuit ReLUs, we include new 64 bit circuits for comparisons, inspired by [Rabbit](https://eprint.iacr.org/2021/119) and [Through the Looking Glass](https://eprint.iacr.org/2022/202).

 **NOTE:** If wishing to recompile the basic 64 bit circuits then follow the old instructions from **SCALE-MAMBA**.

 We are using a specialized circuit, compiled for Less Than Equal in 2 versions:

-* ```Circuits.ONLY_ANDS``` Yosis generated circuit only using HW optimizations ```ref: 66001```.
+* ```Circuits.ONLY_ANDS``` Yosys generated circuit only using HW optimizations ```ref: 66001```.

 * ```Circuits.ANDS_XORS``` To  be done.
-Yosis generated circuit including Xors ```ref: 66002```.
+Yosys generated circuit including Xors ```ref: 66002```.
->We are currently working with HW Researchers on a joint paper about how to mix Yosis and GC's.
+>We are currently working with HW Researchers on a joint paper about how to mix Yosys and GC's.
 STAY TUNED!

 You can learn more about our ReLUs [here](MD-Files/relu-lib.md).

-### __Means to Load Matrix Triples From DBs__
+### __Means to Load Preprocessed Materials From DBs__
-RAM Memory is limited.
-The good news is that, until something cool comes up, the parties can pre-compute the triples and store them in their own DB.
-That is perfectly safe to do.
+RAM Memory has its limitations, but here's the good part: parties can actually pre-compute the stuff they need and save it in their own DB.
+And guess what?
+It's totally safe to do so!
+This approach allows parties to load only the specific material they need into the RAM, resulting in improved performance.

-We provide a way to do this that invlvoes 3 new instructions.
-It is user friendly and uses the novel unified way to use DBs in the framework.
+Now, we've made it easy for you by providing a method to do this for various tasks, such as matrix triples and bounded randomness.
+We've even come up with a new set of instructions for it.
+The best part is, it's super user-friendly and uses a novel and unified way to utilize DBs within the framework.
+So, you can have your cake and eat it too – optimizing your performance without much hassle!

-You can learn more about our feature to load matrix triples [here](MD-Files/matrix-triple-loading.md).
+You can learn more about our feature to load preprocessed materials [here](MD-Files/preprocessing-material-loading.md).

 >Do not forget, `Trusted Dealers` are not real, no matter what people say.

+### __Conversion of Preprocessed Materials in the Dealer Model__

+We have enhanced SCALE-MAMBA by separating pre-processing from the online phase and introducing a dealer model.
+The challenge now is utilizing these preprocessed materials provided by different dealers.
+To address this, we have designed a converter module to streamline the transition.
+Essentially, this module converts preprocessed materials from one format used by the dealers to another format suitable for online evaluation with a different set of parties.

+Given its broader application, we have decided to host the converter module in a separate repository.
+You can find it [here](https://github.com/Crypto-TII/FANNG-MPC-Converter/).

 ### __A New Graph Theory Library__